dsopas/emoji-translator/README.md

 1. Paste or type a message into the text box (e.g. from a chat or SMS).
 2. Click the **Translate** button.
 3. The app will display the interpreted meaning of emojis and slang.

+You also have a button below **Translate** called **Export** which opens an HTML page with all emojis.
+This could be useful for printing or taking a look on all emojis support by this application.

 ---